jaksz/anki-chinese-card-template/README.md

 Tone 4 (Red): Red is an aggressive color, like yelling out an order/command, which is what the fourth tone sounds like.

-## What are the symbols behind the colors?
+## What are the symbols behind the reading, like the question mark and the exclamation mark?

-I have found out that adding symbols helps even a bit more, as the character becomes more memorable.
+I have found out that adding those symbols helps even a bit more, as the character becomes more memorable.
 You can remove them if you don't like them (have a look at the JavaScript in the "Back template" file).

 ## Why only have Hanzi and English card for each character?
 Why not also have a pronounciation and tone card?